Pacific Southwest, Region 9: Superfund

 Potentially Responsible Parties

 Potentially responsible parties (PRPs) refers to companies that are potentially responsible for generating, transporting, or disposing of the hazardous waste found at the site.

-Fairchild’s parent company, Schlumberger Technology Corporation (STC), sold Fairchild to National Semiconductor Corporation in 1987 but remains the responsible party for Site cleanup.
+Fairchild’s former parent company, STC, sold Fairchild to National Semiconductor Corporation in 1987 but remains the responsible party for Site cleanup.

 Documents and Reports

 |12/01/13||South Bay Groundwater Sites - Vapor Intrusion Evaluations (Dec.
 2013 Update)|